Kenneth Cheung

 Kenneth Cheung Moon-yuen (張滿源) is a Hong Kong actor and Christian hymn lyricist.
 He is a cast veteran of Milkyway Image best known for his roles as Orderly in PTU (2003) and Mac in Sparrow (2008), and he earned a nomination for Best New Performer in the 23rd Hong Kong Film Awards with the former role.

 Early life and education

-Cheung was born in Hong Kong in a middle-class family with an elder brother.
+Cheung was born in a middle-class family with an elder brother.
 He developed a passion for acting at a young age after winning a championship in an acting competition.
 He initially planned to study acting at the Hong Kong Academy for Performing Arts, but his application was rejected.
 Cheung then moved to the United Kingdom and attended the University of Sunderland, where he obtained a Bachelor of Engineering in electronic system engineering.
 Upon returning to Hong Kong after graduation, he worked for a few years.
 However, his interest in acting persisted, prompting him to quit his job and reapply to the Hong Kong Academy for Performing Arts.
 During his university years, he received several minor roles in films and advertisements, including a governmental Anti-drink Driving Campaign advertisement in 2002, which later became an internet meme.